The classification of living organisms into groups can be tricky. You may wonder, is a fish an animal? Or are they from a different animal class?

 It reacts to external stimuli.

-Fish, like other animals, meet all the criteria to become an animal.
+Like other animals, fish meet all the criteria to become an animal.
 Hence, it is commonly recognized that fish are animals.

 What distinguishes fish from other animals?

 Fish are a diverse group of creatures.
-More than 32,000 species of fish exist, which is more than all mammals, birds, reptiles, and amphibians combined.
+More than 32,000 fish species exist, more than all mammals, birds, reptiles, and amphibians combined.

 Fish are unique creatures because they have gills and fins.
 And they only live in water.
 Invertebrates and amphibians have gills.
 Several mammals and amphibians also have fins.
 And many of these species live in water, but only fish have all three characteristics.

 Fish, unlike mammals, are cold-blooded (ectothermic).
 It means they do not have a constant internal body temperature.
 Instead, their temperature is influenced by their surroundings.
 True fish have a backbone and also fins.
 Most have gills for breathing and scales covering their bodies.